 The blockchain registry provides transaction transparency.
-Processing of payments and verification of transactions is performed by miners.
-It is these people who create the chain of blocks, and not some centralized body, who plays the main role in managing and administering this alternative currency system.
+Miners perform processing of payments and verification of transactions.
+These people create the chain of blocks, not some centralized body, who plays the main role in managing and administering this alternative currency system.

 A blockchain, or chain of blocks, consists of blocks of individual transactions.
 Blocks connected to each other make up a complete transaction history.
 After the block is included in the chain, it is impossible to change it.
 Unlike Bitcoin, blockchain technology is constantly evolving.
 Its capabilities are not limited to cryptocurrency.

 Here are some features of this technology that you should be aware of:

 - It allows you to transmit any value or information reliably.

 - It allows you to create and track so-called ‘smart contracts’.